 Some agencies have a “Fast Track” option, though the specifics of these programs might change from department to department.

+The Department of Health & Human Services, for example, calls “Fast Track” its system of applicants submitting proposals for Phase I and Phase II together.
 On the one hand, you’ll get a lot of financing, guaranteed—without having to wait between phases for your application to get re-processed.
 But on the other, this option involves much more work and lower odds, which might deter you.

 The Department of Energy notes that, if after Phase I efforts the results are not encouraging, then Phase II funding won’t be offered—even if you’ve been accepted with the Fast Track program.
 Its Fast Track awards of up to $1,725,000 go to “scientifically meritorious applications that have an especially high potential for commercialization.”

+What the Department of Defense calls its “Fast Track” program, however, is slightly different though.
 Instead of applying for the SBIR program’s Phase I and Phase II at the same time, you apply to Phase II when you’re nearing the end of your Phase I project: “within 150 days after the effective date of the SBIR Phase I contract,” although this timespan changes depending on which sub-branch you’re working with.

 Be sure to check with your agency’s Fast Track rules before you apply, since you might save yourself time and energy in the long run.

 Finally, some agencies—like the Department of Health & Human Services—offer a direct-to-Phase II program.

 It’s just what it sounds like: you skip the Phase I application, and funding, to head straight to the bigger Phase II financing package.

 Well, this pilot program is directed at small businesses that have “performed the Phase I stage-type of research through other funding sources” already.
 Phase I doesn’t make sense for these businesses—because they’ve already done the work.